 The Madikwe Reserve protects the Big Five and has a diverse mammal population thanks to Operation Phoenix - go north for a truly wild African safari

-Mpumalanga is a province in South Africa divided by the Drakensburg Mountains, with outstanding features including the oldest rocks in the world
+Mpumalanga province is divided by the Drakensburg Mountains, with outstanding features including the oldest rocks in the world

 Namaqualand is an arid area famous for its spectacular daisies that spring into flower during September and carpet the area with beautiful color